nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 # [fit] THE NIGERIAN PRINCE

+^ does anyone remember the nigerian prince scam?

 ![filtered fit](images/scam.jpg)

 ---

 # [fit] MOVING BEYOND FEATURE ATTRIBUTION

+^ the nigerian prince scam is a classic example of this, where the scammer intentionally introduces small perturbations in the email to fool the spam filter into predicting that the email is not spam

 ![left filtered ](images/scam.jpg)

 - deep neural networks are notoriously sensitive to small perturbations in the input
 - by intentionally introducing small perturbations in the input, we can fool the model into making a different prediction
-- the nigerian prince scam is a classic example of this, where the scammer intentionally introduces small perturbations in the email to fool the spam filter into predicting that the email is not spam

 ---

 # [fit] ADVERSARIAL TRAINING vs ADVERSARIAL ATTACKS

+^ related to white hat vs black hat hacking.
+What is the difference?

 [.column]
 :white_circle: